 Kutztown is a somewhat small borough located in the state of Pennsylvania.
-With a population of 5,028 people and two constituent neighborhoods, Kutztown is the 294th largest community in Pennsylvania.
-Kutztown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+With a population of 5,080 people and two constituent neighborhoods, Kutztown is the 294th largest community in Pennsylvania.
+Kutztown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-The per capita income in Kutztown in 2010 was $24,522, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $98,088 for a family of four.
+The per capita income in Kutztown in 2018 was $31,446, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $125,784 for a family of four.
 However, Kutztown contains both very wealthy and poor people as well.

 The most common language spoken in Kutztown is English.
-Other important languages spoken here include Spanish and West Germanic languages.
+Other important languages spoken here include Polish and West Germanic languages.